 This is probably the most important thing.

 We’re so often told that vulnerability is a form of weakness – and that is bullshit.
 I think I’ve only seen my dad cry once, and that was when his mum passed away.
-Honestly, I cried because I could feel his vulnerability and the real pain he felt.
-Let your shields down and be really honest and emotional – it’s not a bad thing, despite what a lot of society tells us.
-Admitting your faults, that sometimes you don’t know the answers, that you don’t have your shit together is the most true thing you could ever say.
+Honestly, I cried because I could feel his vulnerability and the real pain he felt – and that connection felt real in an emotional way.
+Let your shields down and be really honest and emotional, it’s not a bad thing, despite what a lot of society tells us.
+Admitting your faults, that sometimes you don’t know the answers, that you don’t have your shit together is the truest thing you could ever say.